 Along with a few like-minded collaborators, Kozma set out in 2012 to build a company where artistic individuality is identified, nurtured, and showcased in innovative productions that speak directly to today’s audiences.
 Since its founding, Opera Neo has grown from a scenes program into a fully-fledged opera company and professional training program, presenting three fully staged operas each summer, drawing over 600 young artist applicants, and receiving local and national media recognition as an innovator in the field.

 Kozma’s work has been hailed as “free-spirited and inventive, showing an excellent grasp of the drama and the space."
-He has studied voice, conducting, and directing at the Franz Liszt Academy of Music, The University of Texas at Austin, and the Mayer-Lismann Opera Centre, and additionally has performed and trained professionally in flute and baroque recorder.
+He has studied voice, conducting, and directing at the Franz Liszt Academy of Music in Budapest, The University of Texas at Austin, and the Mayer-Lismann Opera Centre in London.
+Additionally he has performed and trained professionally in flute and baroque recorder.
 His background has allowed him to bring a diverse range of experience, as well as a broadly-informed musical perspective into his innovative and energetic productions.

-Kozma has worked with such directors and conductors as Michael Cavanagh, John Adams, David Angus, Doug Varone, Garnett Bruce, Thor Steingraber, Balazs Kovalik, Daniel Helfgot, and Francesco Maria Colombo.
-He has worked with opera companies including Boston Lyric Opera, Wolf Trap Opera, Austin Lyric Opera, Chicago Opera Theater, and Des Moines Metro Opera.
-He served as artistic director for the Ars Classica Chamber Opera in Hungary, where he produced and directed numerous opera productions as well as several education and outreach performances.
-He also worked at the Hungarian State Opera in Budapest as a resident director, as well as the Hungarian State Television TV2, and the Miskolc Summer Opera Festival.
+Mr. Kozma has worked with such directors and conductors as Michael Cavanagh, John Adams, David Angus, Doug Varone, Garnett Bruce, Thor Steingraber, András Almási-Tóth, Balázs Kovalik, Daniel Helfgot, and Francesco Maria Colombo.
+He has also worked with opera companies including Boston Lyric Opera, Wolf Trap Opera, Austin Lyric Opera, Chicago Opera Theater and Des Moines Metro Opera.
+Mr. Kozma served as artistic director for the Ars Classica Chamber Opera in Hungary, where he produced and directed numerous opera productions to critical acclaim.
+He also worked at the Hungarian State Opera in Budapest as a resident stage director, as well as the Hungarian State Television TV2 and the Miskolc Summer Opera Festival.

-A sought-after clinician, Peter has presented master classes at the Boston Conservatory, University of Hawaii, Southwestern University, Bel Cantanti Opera Summer Opera Festival, Opera Columbus Education and Outreach Program, Point Loma Nazarene University, and San Diego State University, among others.
+A sought-after clinician, Mr. Kozma has presented master classes at the Boston Conservatory, University of Hawaii, Southwestern University, Bel Cantanti Opera Summer Opera Festival, Opera Columbus Education and Outreach Program, Point Loma Nazarene University, and San Diego State University, among others.